 Contributors are asked to nominate Associate Editors outside their own institution whenever possible.

 PREPARATION OF MANUSCRIPTS

 Prepare the main text and tables of your manuscript using a word processing program and save it as a .doc, .rtf or .ps file (not .pdf or .jpg).
 A wider range of formats can be used for Illustrations (see below).

-Title pages must include the following: title, full first name and surname of each contributor followed by the name, full postal address, e-mail address and fax/telephone numbers of one contributor (the Corresponding Author) who will deal with all correspondence including proofs and a running title not in excess of 50 characters.
+Title pages must include the following: title (an accurate and concise description of the article’s content, intelligible to non-specialists and avoiding jargon and non-standard abbreviations), full first name and surname of each contributor followed by the name, full postal address, e-mail address and fax/telephone numbers of one contributor (the Corresponding Author) who will deal with all correspondence including proofs and a running title not in excess of 50 characters.
 The total number of pages and figures being submitted should also be indicated on this page.

 A maximum of five keywords not appearing in the title should be provided for use by indexing services.

 Research papers should start with an ABSTRACT which will appear before the main body of the text.
 It should be written as one paragraph in complete sentences and should summarize the materials, methods, results, and major conclusions in 250 words or less in a form comprehensible to any immunologist and suitable for abstracting services.
 If references are used in an abstract, they must include the author(s), journal title, volume number, starting page, and year.
 Abbreviations should be avoided in abstracts where possible.

 The main part of a research paper should start with a brief INTRODUCTION, which outlines the historical or logical origins of the study without repeating the abstract or summarizing the results, a section on METHODS, and one on RESULTS in which the observations are presented with minimal reference to earlier literature or to possible interpretations.
 The final DISCUSSION may usefully start with a brief summary of the major findings, but repetition of parts of the results section should be avoided.